minubae/python_numerical_method/README.md

 2. Solution of Equations in One Variable

-a) The Bisection Method
+- The Bisection Method

-b) The Fixed-Point Iteration
+- The Fixed-Point Iteration

-c) The Newton's Method and Its Extensions
+- The Newton's Method and Its Extensions

 3. Interpolation and Polynomial Approximation